caseydyer8/NorCal-Coffee-Subscription/README.md

 I was able to answer all of these questions and more with the data that I came up with.
 For this project I used Excel, Sheets, Docs, Word, SQL, Tableau, and R. I was able to analyze it using spreadsheets and organize it so I could then use it in SQL and R as well as make some visuals to represent my findings.
 I was able to use SQL to rework my dataset to make it easier to read and able to answer all three of my questions.
 Using SQL made my data look a lot cleaner once I had cleaned and validated it.
 Then I was able to take my data over to Tableau to create some nice looking visualizations.
 Lastly, I used R much like I used SQL to manipulte the data and clean it for analysis and I could easily answer all three questions with R. I was also able to create a viz with R and it is now posted in the Issues section of the project.
 I had a lot of fun doing this project and getting to further practice the skills that I have learned throughout the Google Data Analytics Certificate Program.
 I will keep adding my work files to the Issues section of the project.

-- To see the original data set use: NorCal-Coffee-Subscription/Coffee Subscription Project.xlxs and then you can download it in Excel
+- To see the original data you can download a copy in Excel here: Coffee Subscription Project.xlxs
-- For the work in R see: NorCal-Coffee-Subscription/NorCal-Coffee.md
+- For the work in R see: NorCal-Coffee.md
 - To see the visuals from Tableau see: Tableau Vizzes.md
+- For files used in the project see: NorCal-Coffee_files